gabrielenava/matlab-multi-body-sim_superbuild/README.md

 # matlab-multi-body-sim_superbuild

-Superbuild for collecting all the repositories related to the `matlab-multi-body-sim` simulator of multi-body system dynamics, kinematics and control.
+Superbuild for dowloading and installing all the repositories related to the `matlab-multi-body-sim`, a simulator of multi-body system dynamics, kinematics and control.

 ## Operating system